alexpro9911/gold-watsapp/Readme.md

 Here's how you can use this project:

 1. Step 1: Search Goldwatsapp in your google search.
-2. Step 2: Open www.goldwatsapp.com website.
+2. Step 2: Open goldwatsapp website.
 3. Step 3: Click on the Download Gold Whatsapp button

 ## Website

-Visit [Goldwatsapp(https://www.goldwatsapp.com) for more information.
+Visit [GoldWatsapp](https://www.goldwatsapp.com) for more information.